Trail Blazers vs. Mavericks Player Props Betting Odds

-Sportsbooks have listed player props for Luka Doncic, Jerami Grant and others when the Dallas Mavericks host the Portland Trail Blazers at American Airlines Center on Wednesday at 8:30 PM ET.
+Player prop bet odds for Luka Doncic, Jerami Grant and others are listed when the Dallas Mavericks host the Portland Trail Blazers at American Airlines Center on Friday (opening tip at 8:30 PM ET).

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!